MattCSmith/Project-365/README.md

 ## Day 129
 ### **Project:** Challenged.Dev - MongoDB
 I started to look into the issue with Mongo today.
 From my learnings today, Mongo is capable of scalling to datasets far greater than the set I am currently using with Mongo.
 So I spent some time learning more about Mongo Indexs to improve the efficiency of the queries that are taking too long to resolve.
 I did implement a couple of Index, but as of yet have not noticed an improvement in the response.
 I will try again tomorrow, perhaps I overlooked something.

+## Day 129
+### **Project:** Challenged.Dev - MongoDB
+I haven't had much spare time today to do much experimenting, but in continuation from yesterday I've done a little more research into Mongo Indexing and optimisations.
+Hopefully tomorrow I will have a little more time to experiment a little more and hopefully find a solution.